23f2001942/vendora/docs/DEPLOYMENT.md

 ## Overview

-This guide covers the complete setup and deployment process for Live MART, from local development to production deployment.
+This guide covers the complete setup and deployment process for SmartMartX, from local development to production deployment.

 ## Prerequisites